 I used Google Maps to search for National Parks and surrounding areas of interest.
 I LOVE how easy Google Maps is to use and the convenience of having my searches update seamlessly on all devices.

 If you are not sure how to save locations in Google Maps, read my quick guide below.

 - Open Google Maps (you’ll need a google account)

 - Use the “search here” bar at the top of the screen to search for a location

 - After the search results appear, near the bottom, next to directions click “Save”

 - The save options will appear.
 Select the star, heart or flag for each location to save it in your map.
-I use a star for a town or city, heart for landmarks I want to visit and a flag for where to sleep.
+I use a star for a town or city, a heart for landmarks I want to visit, and a flag for where to sleep.

 Google Maps saves everything you highlighted to your main world map to reference in the future.